anekleiven/genie_oncokb_processing_scripts/README.md

 The scripts perform common preprocessing steps so the final file(s) match the expectations of an OncoKB annotation pipeline.

 - Mapping tumour types to OncoTree codes
-- Removing duplicate/recurrent variant records
+- Removing duplicate/recurrent variants
-- Formats files to MAF
+- Formats variant file to MAF for OncoKB annotation

 The final script includes the instructions for OncoKB annotation.
 Annotation requires a locally installed OncoKB annotator, as well as a private token from OncoKB.